Tests indicate there are still dangerous levels of lead in Newark water

-NEWARK, New Jersey (WABC) -- New tests on the water in Newark indicate there are still dangerous levels of lead.
+NEWARK, New Jersey (WABC) -- New tests on the water in Newark indicate there are still dangerous levels of lead and residents are being urged to avoid drinking tap water.

+The EPA says it's important residents use bottled water until there is a reliable solution.

 The city distributed water filters to 19,000 homes last fall and recently decided to conduct tests on the effectiveness of the filters.